garden-io/garden/docs/guides/migrating-from-docker-compose.md

 This is a `Project` level file.
 We call it `compose2garden` in our example, but you can use your own name.
 We configure a single environment and specify the hostname where we can visit the running application.
-Finally, we configure `local-kubernetes` (a Kubernetes cluster running in Docker Desktop) as our provider.
+Finally, we configure `local-kubernetes` (e.g. a Kubernetes cluster running in Docker Desktop) as our provider.

 ### The `backend/backend.garden.yml` file